canvas-medical/documentation/collections/_documentation/scheduled-reports.md

 **Title:** Name your report.

+## Admin preferences to reports

+Admin have the following options when creating reports:

+**Search fields:** Admin can utilize command, title, and google_spreadsheet_id when searching a report

+**Filter fields:** Status, command, frequency

+**Actions:** Activate/Inactivate, run report now, validate sql

+    - Action to validate any custom sql written and it will tell you if it is valid or what the error is

+    - Action to run the reports now instead of having to wait for the scheduled time.

+Google Spreadsheet column will be a clickable link actually opening the sheets

+There is validation that requires planned day of the week or planned day of the month dropdown value to be selected based on the frequency value selected.
+If daily frequency is selected neither are required and planned_day saves as 0 since it does not apply.

 ## Updating Google Delivered Planned Reports

 To edit a Google Delivered Planned Report, click into an existing report and make changes as needed.